LoveLow-Global/k-pop-agenda/README.md

 # K-Pop Agenda Dynamics: A Comparative Analysis of Topic Diffusion and Sentiment on News and Social Media

+Ongoing research notes on the K-Pop Agenda Dynamics research by Jihyung Kim & Kassenov Mansur.

+# Important Note

+This README.md will be edited greatly on the first few weeks of 2026, as a lot of data processing can be done after 2025 ends.

 **One line summary**: Sort K-pop related articles into distinct agenda topics, then check the characteristics of community response for each distinct agenda topics.
-We also compare how the community response differ from one online community / SNS platform to another.
+We may also compare how the community response differ from one online community / SNS platform to another.

-**Target of Analysis**: Top K-pop related articles on [Naver Entertainment](https://m.entertain.naver.com/series?tab=subject&categoryId=ALL), from 20240101 to 20241231
+**Target of Analysis**: Top K-pop related articles on [Naver Entertainment](https://m.entertain.naver.com/series?tab=subject&categoryId=ALL), from 20250101 to 20251231

 **Data Source**: